- What Executive Search Firm do I use?

 2. Nice to Meet You

-3. Everything Up to Date
+3. Everything is Up to Date

 4. Honesty is the Best Policy

 Most recruiters do background checks so be sure you don’t exaggerate any of your past job experiences, education, credentials, or accomplishments.
 This shouldn’t have to be said, but always tell the truth during your interviews.
-If you want to keep a good reputation with your
+If you want to keep a good reputation with your recruiter and their firm you don’t want a black eye from a half-truth or being dishonest.

 5. Are you a Good Fit?